Scilloideae: Uses

-Cultivation
+Horticultural use

-Many members of the subfamily are popular garden plants, such as Hyacinthus, Muscari, Scilla, Puschkinia, Hyacinthoides, and Ornithogalum (including those formerly placed in Galtonia).
+Many genera belonging to this subfamily are grown in flower gardens, such as Hyacinthus, Muscari, Scilla, Eucomis, Puschkinia, Veltheimia, Hyacinthoides, and Ornithogalum (including those formerly placed in Galtonia).

-In South Africa the species of Eucomis, Ornithogalum, Veltheimia, among others, are grown as ornamentals.
-Ornithogalum thyrsoides and the different cultivars of hyacinths are important in the cut flower market.
+Ornithogalum thyrsoides and the different cultivars of Hyacinthus orientalis are important in the cut flower market.

 Medicinal use

 Drimia maritima, the sea squill, has been used as a medicinal plant since ancient times.
 Its use for treatment of edema is mentioned in a papyrus from 1554 BC, the Middle Kingdom of Egypt.
 Bufadienolides isolated from Drimia maritima and Drimia indica are used for the production of substances for the treatment of heart conditions.

-Food
+Pesticidal use

+Dried chips of Drimia maritima bulbs are sometimes used to poison rats.

+Culinary use

 The Scilloideae are only occasionally used as food plants for humans.
-In Italy the bulbs of Leopoldia comosa are grown for food and in Greece they are consumed as pickles.
+In Italy the bulbs of Muscari comosum are grown for food and in Greece they are consumed as pickles.
 In France the inflorescence of Ornithogalum pyrenaicum is consumed as a vegetable.
 In Africa some tribes consume the bulbs of Ledebouria apertiflora and Ledebouria revoluta.